IoT forensics: Evidence identification and collection

 At the device level, once the IoT device in question has been identified, the evidence should be extracted in its physical memory.
 Digital forensics traditional process guidelines suggest to turn off the evidentiary devices in order to prevent the alteration of data.
 Given the cloud services almost substituting the storage (ROM) of the IoT devices, most of the physical information is nevertheless located in volatile memory like RAM.
 The creation of an evidence copy of such memory must be done without powering down the device, which goes against traditional best-practices and is not always feasible since most of the devices have limited energy capabilities.
 Moreover, unplugged IoT devices may become unaccessible and need proper reconfiguration before the use, hence modifying system logs information causing loss of potential evidences.
 For these reasons the approach to follow when dealing with IoT device level forensics is performing live forensics data acquisition.

 Recent research in IoT forensics presents several frameworks and useful tools that can be used by forensics investigator for the identification and collection of evidences.
-Great part of the existing tools however requires a proactive process (i.e. installing the software) and is thus not always usable for forensic investigations, unless they have been set up before the crime occurs.
+The majority of the existing tools however require a proactive process (i.e. installing the software) and is thus not always usable for forensic investigations, unless they have been set up before the crime occurs.

-Evidence Preservation
+Evidence preservation

 After the evidence identification and its subsequent collection, the forensic investigator should preserve the gathered data and guarantee its integrity during the full process from right after the collection to the final presentation.

 While the preservation of data using proper techniques (i.e. hashing) is feasible in traditional digital forensics, it represents a hard challenge and needs particular attention in IoT environments.
 Autonomous interactions between the different devices introduce challenges to identify scope of a compromise and the boundaries of a crime scene.

 IoT forensics evidence preservation requires modern and distributed techniques to preserve and avoid the corruption of the collected evidence.
 For this reason the current research focuses on applying proper blockchain solutions to the evidence preservation phase, so to store the evidence in distributed nodes in the network avoiding possible attacks to its integrity.